tinaponting/ai-robots-scrapers/README.md

 # Updates: **
 * Working on Updates, 250620 but need to have sunshine to:)

+* Updates: 250621 Fork of blockaai crawlers.zip - PLUGIN - new AI - No thanks:)*
-* Perrishpresss 8G My hraccess added AI, if your want a protection for Scaping aswell, on: https://github.com/tinaponting/protect-wordpress
+* Updates: 250621 Perrishpresss 8G My hraccess added AI, if your want a protection for Scaping aswell, on: https://github.com/tinaponting/protect-wordpress
 * Updated 250621: ROBOTS-HTACCESS.txt / New AI- ADDESd, Myhtacces new Aiadded.
 * ADDED: DRUPAL - jOOMLA PLUGINS - add your ai, plugins:)
 * Updates: 250607 - Hugo Ai block)